 As a Christian, Emilee strives to run her business in a way that is consistent with her beliefs.
 Because of that, there are certain kinds of photography and blog content that she can’t create.
-For instance, she can’t create content that sexually objectifies anyone, celebrates pornography, or promotes violence.
+For instance, she can’t create content that devalues God’s creation, condones racism, or promotes violence.
 She also can’t participate in weddings with irreverent themes or those that contradict her belief that marriage is the lifelong union of one man and one woman.
-When Emilee receives a request for content that she can’t fulfill, she respectfully refers the customer to a capable photographer who can.
+When Emilee receives a request for content that she can’t fulfill, she generally tries to refer the customer to a capable photographer who can.

-But under New York law, if Emilee photographs and writes celebratory messages about weddings between one man and one woman, she must do the same for same-sex weddings.
+But under New York’s laws, if Emilee photographs weddings between one man and one woman or writes celebratory messages about them, she must do the same for same-sex weddings.
 If she declines, New York officials could force Emilee and her business to pay limitless damages and fines up to $100,000, revoke her business license, and throw her in jail for up to a year.